Splore

-Splore is an annual boutique music and arts three day festival held at Tapapakanga Regional Park, in Orere Point, New Zealand with approximately 8,000 attendees.
+Splore was an annual boutique music and arts three day festival held at Tapapakanga Regional Park, in Orere Point, New Zealand with approximately 8,000 attendees.

-The first Splore was held on New Year’s Eve 1998 and the festival ran consecutively for four years and then took a year off.
+The first Splore was held on New Year's Eve 1998 and the festival ran consecutively for four years and then took a year off.
 In between 2004 and 2014 the festival was a bi-annual event until 2015 where it was it announced that the festival would continue annually.

+The final Splore was held in 2026.